decyphertek-io/decyphertek-ai/README.md

 ## Quick Start

 Pyinstaller is a self contained python executable that is cross platform for x86 architecture.
 Linux , Mac, & Windows.
-Currenlty on being tested on Linux.
+Currenlty being tested on Linux.

 ### Install